workevolve/pwa-nuxt-koa-http2/README.md

 ```

 Development runs on two servers serving http on default port 80 and https on default port 443.
 You can the default port to your desire port in setting defined in ./server/index.js

+## Side Noe
+- http2 implementation is inspired by blog http://ivanjov.com/running-express-koa-and-hapi-on-http-2 and
+- Example can be found here https://github.com/IvanJov/node-on-http2

 ## What's Included